Tips on healthier eating and becoming more active

 Your health could be at greater risk if you’re storing a lot of fat around your waist.

-We store excess body fat under the skin but also around our vital organs in the abdomen.
+Excess body fat is stored under the skin but also around the vital organs in the abdomen.

 Having a large amount of tummy fat could make you more likely to develop heart problems or Type 2 diabetes.